matchlessNostril/MulMeokNyang/README.md

 <img src="https://github.com/user-attachments/assets/b55b177c-8409-4628-a63c-bbf01f894521" alt="7_CreateSpace" width="600"/>

-- If you want to create a space to manage your pet cats, Press the 'Create your own management space' button, Proceed with the water supply registration to work with the management space.
+- If you want to create a new space to manage your pet cats, Press the 'Create My management Space' button,
+Proceed with the Cat Fountain registration to work with the management space.
-- If you want to be a co-manager in an existing space, click 'Wait for co-manager registration'.
+- If you want to be a co-manager in an existing space, click 'Join as Co-Manager'.
-- Once additional co-manager registration is confirmed, it'll be navigated to the main screen immediately.
+- Once co-manager registration is confirmed, it'll be navigated to the main screen immediately.

 ### 6️⃣ Cat Profile Registration